 Rhinoplasty Recovery Tips

-Especially in the first days after the rhinoplasty surgery, it is expected to not engage in strenuous activities and rest with head placed higher than the chest in order to avoid unnecessary bleeding.
-The same advice should be taken under consideration while sleeping.
-It is hard to follow, but facial expressions like smile aren’t advised throughout this first period, similarly extensive teeth brushing – activities of this sort may hinder the rhinoplasty recovery process because they involve muscles surround the newly reshaped nose while doing them.
+Especially in the first days after the rhinoplasty surgery, it is expected to not engage in strenuous activities and rest with the head placed higher than the chest in order to avoid unnecessary bleeding.
+The same advice should be taken into consideration while sleeping.
+It is hard to follow, but facial expressions like smile aren’t advised throughout this first period.
+Also, an extensive tooth brushing and such activities of this sort may affect the rhinoplasty recovery process because you use muscles surround your newly reshaped nose while doing them.

 We should first pay attention to the level of pain.
-If pain remains intensive or becomes unbearable after first 2-3 days, it may hint at possible infection.
+If pain remains intensive or becomes unbearable after the first 2-3 days, it may point a possible infection.
 Extensive, continuing swelling and bruising also should make us concerned, together with nose changing its shape in an unexpected way.
 In these cases, you may talk to your surgeon without worrying much and wasting more time.

-Breathing during Rhinoplasty Recovery
+Breathing During Rhinoplasty Recovery

 Rhinoplasty Surgery and Scars